Business awards present an opportunity for companies to celebrate success.

 Facts, figures and third-party approved testimonials also form an essential element of the storytelling process.

-Another client has won at the British Accountancy Awards five years in a row.
+Another client has won at the British Accountancy Awards for five years in a row.
 This has significantly raised the UK profile of the firm.

 The chances are you have a story to tell, but perhaps you’re not entirely sure how to communicate it.